holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 * Level 3: The objects initially move toward some random point.
 * Level 4: The objects change size.
 * Level 5: The objects are attracted to each other.
+* Level 6: Gravity affects blocks.
+Increased gravity the cart and pole.
+* Level 7: Blocks attracted to center of floor (0, 0, 0).
+* Level 8: New stationary blocks spawn over time.

 The implementations of these mock novelties can be found in the folder [WSU-Portable-Generator/source/partial_env_generator/envs/cartpolepp](https://github.com/holderlb/WSU-SAILON-NG/tree/master/WSU-Portable-Generator/source/partial_env_generator/envs/cartpolepp).